Luvsannyamyn Gantömör: Political career

+Party chairmanship

-In January 2023, he was elected the party's next chairman by the National Policy Committee (the presidium of the DP), winning the vote 152-129-12 against two other candidates.
+In January 2023, he was elected the party's next chairman by the National Policy Committee (the presidium of the DP), winning the vote 152–129–12 against two other candidates.

 During his tenure as chairman, the DP won 42 out of 126 seats in the State Great Khural and received 30.14% of the proportional vote in the 2024 parliamentary election.
 The result marked a significant resurgence for the Democratic Party after nearly a decade of undisputed MPP rule and Democratic political infighting.

-Gantömör signed a memorandum of understanding with the MPP chairman and previous prime ministerLuvsannamsrain Oyun-Erdene and HUN Party chairman Togmidyn Dorjkhand, effectively forming a coalition government between the 3 major parties.
+Gantömör signed a memorandum of understanding with the MPP chairman and previous prime minister Luvsannamsrain Oyun-Erdene and HUN Party chairman Togmidyn Dorjkhand, effectively forming a coalition government between the 3 major parties.
 He served as First Deputy Prime Minister of Mongolia from 2024 until the May 2025 protests, when Oyun-Erdene was ousted in a motion of no confidence and the DP expelled from the coalition government.

-Subsequently after the fall of the coalition government, Gantömör stated that he would "handover his position and has no mindset or interest in staying as party leader" after he "spent 2 years grappling to unite the party."
+Subsequently, after the fall of the coalition government, Gantömör stated that he would "handover his position and has no mindset or interest in staying as party leader" after he "spent 2 years grappling to unite the party."

 In August 2025 during the special session of the National Policy Committee, Gantömör officially submitted his resignation request while elections for the next party chairman was still ongoing.
 On September 18, he was officially succeeded by the chairman-elect Odongiin Tsogtgerel.